GoogleChrome/web-vitals/README.md

 getLCP(logDelta);
 ```

-_**Note:** the first time the `onReport` function is called, its `value` and `delta` property will be the same._
+_**Note:** the first time the `onReport` function is called, its `value` and `delta` properties will be the same._

 ### Send the results to an analytics endpoint

-The following example measures each of the Core Web Vitals metrics and reports them to a hypothetical `/analytics` endpoint once known.
-Only the `value` and `id` properties are sent; you can modify the code to send additional data as needed.
+The following example measures each of the Core Web Vitals metrics and reports them to a hypothetical `/analytics` endpoint, as soon as each is ready to be sent.

 The `sendToAnalytics()` function uses the [`navigator.sendBeacon()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) method (if available), but falls back to the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API when not.